-The Daily Service Breakdown chart reflects the average number of youth served per day (column 1 and over the course of the contract year) with a break down of the session type that the youth attended each day (individual column 2, group column 3, and family column 4).
-Because children were seen individually or in groups, and because family sessions occurred after school involving the same children who were also seen earlier in the same day, the average combined numbers of "individual sessions," "group sessions," and "family sessions" exceed the average number of "youth served per day."
-The fifth column, "average support services per day," is a daily average of a different service provision typology; this number is an average that includes meetings with principals, teachers, parents, school resource officers, guidance counselors, case managers, and it includes counselor attendance at IEP and study team meetings, home visits, critical incident meetings, etc. - and it is tallied using 15 minute time segments for all services over the course of one academic year; a 2.4 number represents approximately 35 minutes per day of supportive services provided, in addition to the daily sessions.
+The Daily Service Breakdown chart reflects the average number of youth served per day (column 1 and over the course of the contract year) with a break down of the session type that the youth attended each day (individual is column 2, group is column 3, and family is column 4).
+Because children were seen individually or in groups, and because family sessions occurred after school involving the same children who were also seen earlier in the same day, the average combined numbers of "individual sessions," "group sessions," and "family sessions" can sometimes exceed the average number of "youth served per day."
+The fifth column, "average support services per day," is a daily average of a different service provision typology; this number is an average that includes meetings with principals, teachers, parents, school resource officers, guidance counselors, case managers, and it includes counselor attendance at IEP and study team meetings, home visits, critical incident meetings, etc..
+Support services occur intermittently throughout the year, are tallied in the daily services progress reports, and then added up into .15 minutes increments.
+For the average per day, the total of all 15 minute services are divided by the number of days for the counseling services; a 2.1 indicates that, on average, the counselor provide a little over 30 minutes per days of additional supportive services.
 The supportive services are specifically broken down in the graph that follows.

-The Additional Support Services - are those additional tasks the onsite provider intermittently delivers onsite, over the course of one academic year.
+The Support Services / Admin Services - are those additional tasks the onsite provider intermittently delivers onsite, over the course of one academic year.
 Supportive services are those provided to the school, in addition to the daily sessions.
-Noted in the chart above, 16 meetings occurred with school administrators, 8 visits were made to the alternative school in Taylor County, 31 meetings occurred with teachers and guidance counselors, 8 parent meetings occurred, 8 parent/teacher/IEP meetings occurred, there were 6 home visits, and 10 group /critical incident presentations attended.
+Noted in the chart above, 21 meetings occurred with school administrators, 7 with teachers and guidance counselors, 4 with the school resource officer, 12 group presentations/observations/IEP meetings occurred, and a total of 5 home visits occurred.

 A common question in school counseling programs is whether or not youth measurably improve over the course of counseling services.
 Measuring success in the school setting often, and logically, leads evaluators to obtain grade differentials.
 The Individual Grade Differential was established by obtaining grades from the school and tallying students' recorded quarterly grades (on a 4 point GPA scoring system).
 Grades were obtained at the first nine weeks (9-1) of the school year (during what might be considered a honeymoon period for school re-entry after a long break), and then contrasted to the grades at the third nine (9-3) weeks (during a time when grading/studying are less focused on semester pass/fail considerations).
-The grading difference between time 1 and time 2, per individual youth, is reflected in the above graph - where more youth improved or did not decline (column 1), than those who did decline (column 2).
-A total of 7 youth were not evaluated academically in the above chart, because three were missing or were incomplete at the compilation of this report and due to the attrition of 4 youth who were not in the counseling program long enough to evaluate them at time one and at time two.
+The grading difference between time 1 and time 2, per individual youth, is reflected in the above graph - where more youth improved or did not decline (column 1), and those who did decline (column 2) from time one to time 2.
+A total of 5 youth were not evaluated academically in the above chart, because one was missing data at the compilation of this report and due to the attrition of 4 youth who were not in the counseling program long enough to evaluate them at time one and at time two.
+Another consideration, in grade differences, would be to compare the overall grade gains/and losses in all youth served at time one, in all classes with all youth served at time two, in all classes (where students were in the program at both time 1 and time 2).